techsparksguru/data_ai_for_all/Readme.md

 [Minimal Deck](https://slides.com/machzqcq/deck-2)

 # TOOLS
+- All python pip libraries used in various notebooks are collected in requirements.txt
 - Dbeaver for database modeling and viewing schema
 - VS Code (very rarely) - for modifying docker-compose manifest
 - Excel for real time project